muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 The second line defines the `biterTypeSelection` which is a table of the type of biter your pet will be based on the evolution of the `enemy` force.

-The default value is to have a biter 1 type higher than the enemy can have.
+The default setting is to have a biter 1 type higher than the enemy can have.

 - The list has the evolution required to unlock the biter type as the key, with the biter type name as the value.
 - The evolution key must be wrapped in square brackets when provided as this is now Lua works.